What is Lean Manufacturing?

 3. Create Flow

+The third core principle of lean manufacturing is to create flow.
 After waste is identified and eliminated from the value stream, the next step is to ensure that the remaining steps flow smoothly.
 For instance, there shouldn’t be any delays, interruptions, or problems.
 Some strategies that can assist in creating flow include dividing or modifying steps, balancing out the workload, promoting collaboration between different departments, and training your workforce to be flexible and versatile.

 4. Establish Pull